chdsbd/kodiak/docs/docs/recipes.md

 require_automerge_label = false # default: true
 ```

-## Automated dependency updates with Dependabot
+## Automated dependency updates with Dependabot (or Renovate)

+> **NOTE:** Kodiak supports Dependabot and Renovate for dependency updates.
+Any mention of Dependabot can be substituted with Renovate.

 Kodiak can automerge all Dependabot PRs if you configure Dependabot to open pull requests with our [`merge.automerge_label`](/docs/config-reference#mergeautomerge_label) label.